ThePrimeagen/refactoring.nvim/README.md

     - Both Extract Function and Extract Block have the capability to extract to a separate file.
   - **119: Extract Variable**
-    - In visual mode, extracts occurences of a selected expression to its own variable, replacing occurences of that expression with the variable
+    - In visual mode, extracts occurrences of a selected expression to its own variable, replacing occurrences of that expression with the variable
   - **123: Inline Variable**
     - Inverse of extract variable
-    - Replaces all occurences of a variable with its value
+    - Replaces all occurrences of a variable with its value
     - Can be used in normal mode or visual mode
       - Using this function in normal mode will automatically find the variable under the cursor and inline it